EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 The input value in :math:`\mu\mbox{Hz}` specifying the frequency of the reference radial mode of the star.
 This frequency is then used to evaluate :math:`\epsilon`.
 The default value is 0, meaning that no input frequency is used, which is instead obtained from the sliding-pattern fit.

 * ``force_epsilon_dnu_value``
 A flag specifying that :math:`\epsilon` has to be obtained from the :math:`\epsilon`-:math:`\Delta\nu` relation calibrated by Corsaro et al. (2012)b instead of being evaluated through the sliding-pattern fit.
-This is used only for stars that are evolved SGs or early RGB, having :math:`\Delta\nu_\mathrm{CL2} \leq \Delta\nu \leq \Delta\nu_\mathrm{thresh}`.
-The default value is set to 1, meaning that this condition is verified.
+This provides a reasonable estimate only for stars that are evolving along the RGB, having :math:`\Delta\nu \leq \Delta\nu_\mathrm{thresh}`.
+The default value is set to 0, meaning that this condition is not applied.
 Forcing this parameter to 1 can be useful if the sliding pattern fit keeps failing in obtaining a correct global mode identification despite other attempts have been made (e.g. see the parameter ``remove_dipole_peak``).
 However, caution should be used in general when forcing this condition.
-This is because for RGs that are not RGB (e.g. RC or 2nd RC stars) the :math:`\epsilon` value from the :math:`\epsilon`-:math:`\Delta\nu` relation is likely higher than the actual value of the star, thus yielding a potential incorrect global mode identification.
+This is because for red giants that are not RGB (e.g. RC or 2nd RC stars) the :math:`\epsilon` value from the :math:`\epsilon`-:math:`\Delta\nu` relation is likely higher than the actual value of the star, thus yielding a potential incorrect global mode identification.
+When activating this keyword we recommend double-checking the numerical result with the visual solution of the GLOBAL summary plot in order to validate any mode identifation that is obtained by the pipeline.
+This keyword is automatically not activated if the keyword ``input_radial_freq_reference`` is in use.

 * ``n_orders_side_prior_ms``
 The number of radial orders on each side of :math:`\nu_\mathrm{max}` that are used to set up the prior boundaries on the central frequency :math:`\nu_0` of the sliding-pattern model within the GLOBAL module.
 This is used for stars classified as MS, having :math:`\Delta\nu > \Delta\nu_\mathrm{thresh}`, without depressed dipole modes, and without the presence of mixed modes.
 The default value is 1.5, meaning that the prior covers a total of 3 radial orders.